yonathanstwn/nmt-id-en-app/Scraper/README.md

 Please ensure you have installed all the requirements from the root folder which includes the `openai` python library.

-Create a json file in the `Scraper` folder called `api_key.json` with the following schema:
+Create a json file in the `Scraper` folder called `api_key.json` with the following schema to place your secret OpenAI key:

 ```json
 {